ExgnosisClasses/2503-AiForExecs-Feb14/README.md

 - The repository will be used by _both_ of the classes taking the course.
 There will separate folders for class specific materials
 - The _References_ folder will contain additional materials and reading lists.
 This will grow as the class progresses
 - All material in the repository is either courseware or published under a creative commons or other similar license that allows for free sharing

+### Please note the addition of the Updates.md file with current info about the class.